 Art.
-93:

-Authorization may be granted by an organic act for concluding treaties by which powers derived from the Constitution shall be transferred to an international organization or institution.
-It is incumbent on the Cortes Generales or the Government, as the case may be, to ensure compliance with these treaties and with resolutions originating in the international and supranational organizations to which such powers have been so transferred.
+93: " By means of an organic law, authorisation may be granted for concluding treaties by which powers derived from the Constitution shall be vested in an international organisation or institution.
+It is incumbent on the Cortes Generales or the Government, as the case may be, to guarantee compliance with these treaties and with the resolutions emanating from the international and supranational organisations in which the powers have been vested."

 Art.
-94: "(1) Before contracting obligations by means of treaties or agreements, the State shall require the prior authorisation of the Cortes Generales in the following cases: a) treaties of a political nature; b) treaties or agreements of a military nature; c) treaties or agreements affecting the territorial integrity of the State or the fundamental rights and duties established under Title I; d) treaties or agreements which imply financial liabilities for the Public Treasury; e) treaties or agreements which involve amendment or repeal of some law or require legislative measures for their execution.
+94: "(1) Before contracting obligations by means of treaties or agreements, the State shall require the prior authorisation of the Cortes Generales in the following cases:

+a) treaties of a political nature;

+b) treaties or agreements of a military nature;

+c) treaties or agreements affecting the territorial integrity of the State or the fundamental rights and duties established under Title I;

+d) treaties or agreements which imply financial liabilities for the Public Treasury;

+e) treaties or agreements which involve amendment or repeal of some law or require legislative measures for their execution.